oscal-club/awesome-oscal/README.md

 ## Tools

+- [GSA's OSCAL Tools](https://github.com/GSA?q=oscal-&type=&language=&sort=): A collection of open-source tools provided by GSA teams to interoperate between OSCAL data (with required FedRAMP Extensions) and Word (DOCX) formats for SSPs, SARs, and SAPs.

-- [GoComply's fedramp](https://github.com/GoComply/fedramp): a tool that uses oscalkit (see below) to stamp in OSCAL data to the FedRAMP Word (DOCX) system security plan templates.
+- [GoComply's FedRAMP Utility](https://github.com/GoComply/fedramp): a tool that uses oscalkit (see below) to stamp in OSCAL data to the FedRAMP Word (DOCX) system security plan templates.

 - [GoComply's oscalkit](https://github.com/GoComply/oscalkit): a Golang-based software development kit and command-line utility for operating on OSCAL data models.